Skip to content

 Do I need to cannulate the child?
 (Probably not)

 Where is the ice kept?
-Fill a glove with some ice and place over the forehead or pop a cube inside the mouth to aid vasoconstriction and stimulate the diving reflex – this will reduce the cardiac output a little and facilitate haemostasis.
+Fill a glove with ice and place it over the forehead, or pop a cube into the mouth, to aid vasoconstriction and stimulate the diving reflex – this will reduce cardiac output slightly and facilitate haemostasis.

 Do I need to pack the nose?